nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * `decreaseCorrectWorkloadDistribution(Module module, Task task)` —  Based on the workload of the task, decreases the value of corresponding map and the `moduleWorkloadDistribution`.

-The following class diagram shows the classes related to implement workload distribution:
+The following class diagram shows the classes related to implementing workload distribution:

 ![WorkloadDistributionDiagram](images/WorkloadDistributionClassDiagram.png)